GeorgeMLP/archlab/README.md

 In this lab, you will learn about the design and implementation of a pipelined Y86-64 processor, optimizing both it and a benchmark program to maximize performance.
 You are allowed to make any semantics preserving transformation to the benchmark program, or to make enhancements to the pipelined processor, or both.
 When you have completed the lab, you will have a keen appreciation for the interactions between code and hardware that affect the performance of your programs.

 The lab is organized into three parts, each with its own handin.
 In Part A you will write some simple Y86-64 programs and become familiar with the Y86-64 tools.
-In Part B, you will extend the SEQ simulator with a new instruction.
+In Part B, you will extend the SEQ simulator with two new instructions.
 These two parts will prepare you for Part C, the heart of the lab, where you will optimize the Y86-64 benchmark program and the processor design.

 For more information about this lab, please refer to ```archlab.pdf```.